thomheymann/react-delegate-transition-group/README.md

 Low-level API for custom animations.

-Essentially the same as [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html#reacttransitiongroup) except that lifecycle hooks (called when children are added or removed) are handled by the container rather than each child component.
+Essentially the same as [react-transition-group](https://github.com/reactjs/react-transition-group) except that lifecycle hooks (called when children are added or removed) are handled by the parent component rather than its children.

 ## Installation